melvinsembrano/GoPro-API/README.md

 # [GoPro Hero 3 - API](http://g-w-g.co.uk) [![devDependency Status](https://david-dm.org/chrisgwgreen/GoPro-API.png)](https://david-dm.org/chrisgwgreen/GoPro-API)

-Control you GoPro camera via wifi via this comprehensive Node.js API.
+Control you GoPro camera over wifi via this comprehensive Node.js API.
 With access to a wide array of settings; you can power your device on or off and alter settings dynamically and backup your videos/images remotely.

+Currently only tested/implemented to control a singular GoPro hero3 silver edition, but further work is underway to control multiple and varied devices.

 ## Getting started